 Exhibitions can combine still imagery with text to produce thoughtful, educational programming to be enjoyed by individuals and groups alike.
 Miami University in Oxford, Ohio, developed an exhibition and public programs for visitors to learn about the training of civil rights activists in preparation for the Freedom Summer of 1964 in Mississippi.

 At the Valentine Richmond History Center, with NEH support, an exhibition and programs were devoted to antebellum black life in Richmond from 1790 to 1860.
 More recently, a permanent exhibition on the civil rights movement in North Carolina was developed at the North Carolina Museum of History.
 And at the Albany Civil Rights Movement Museum, NEH support helped develop a permanent exhibition on the movement in Albany, Georgia.
-The local history of desegregation will be told at the Robert Russa Moton Museum in Farmville, Virginia, through a long-term exhibition focusing on how a group of high school students in Prince Edward County played a part in Brown v.
+The local history of desegregation is told at the Robert Russa Moton Museum in Farmville, Virginia, through a long-term exhibition focusing on how a group of high school students in Prince Edward County played a part in Brown v.
 Board of Education.